Schools and Colleges Safeguarding Page

 Identifying children who may require support from children’s social care or from early help services

-- Knowing how to make a referral into the Multi-agency Safeguarding Hub (MASH) through the Central Advice and Duty Team (CADT) ‘front door’
+- Knowing how to make a referral into the Integrated Front Door (IFD) and know the function of the Multi-agency Safeguarding Hub (MASH)

-- Being familiar with the schools safeguarding/child protection policies and procedures and the code of conduct
+- Being familiar with the schools safeguarding/child protection policies and procedures and their own code of conduct / behaviour policy

 - Understanding the role of the designated safeguarding lead and knowing who they are and how to contact them.